radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 A custom data source is one that is not queried via LDAP or JDBC.
 Examples include Entra ID (formerly Azure AD), Okta Universal Directory and any SCIM-accessible source.
 Virtual views of these data sources should be configured with persistent cache in RadiantOne prior to using as a source for synchronization.
 Once cached, the source/capture connector for synchronization is based on Triggers and is automatically configured in pipelines.

-## Database Changelog Connector
+## Database Changelog

-RadiantOne can generate the SQL scripts which create the configuration needed to support the DB Changelog Connector.
-The scripts can be generated in the Main Control Panel.
-The following scripts are generated and can be download from Main Control Panel > Settings > Configuration > File Manager.
-The are located in the /work/sql folder.
+RadiantOne can generate the SQL scripts which create the configuration needed to support the DB Changelog change detection mechanism.
+The scripts can be generated in the Classic Control Panel > Synchronization tab.
+The following scripts are generated and can be download from Classic Control Panel.

 - create_user.sql - Creates the log table user and the log table schema.
 - create_capture.sql - Creates the log table and the triggers on the base table.